 Get your fill of decorating inspiration and warm Christmas stories from our blogger partners with Home for the Holidays: Tree Classics’ Christmas Housewalk!
 Kicking off the campaign is Jennifer Lutz, with the rest of our participants revealing their gorgeous homes throughout the week.

 One of Tree Classics’ Brand Ambassadors, Jennifer is a design and decorating enthusiast who has over a decade of experience staging professional home décor photo shoots.
 A mother of four lively children, she strives to make each holiday (Christmas in particular) a special, memory-filled event while balancing a very full life.
+You’ll see pictures of her tall christmas tree in the living room, family room stockings, and dining decorations all featured below!

 How would you describe your ideal Christmas?